 - Access is no longer available.

-Food and drinks are not allowed in the library.
+Food is not allowed in the library.
 (There is break room down the hall from the Library with a microwave and refrigerator if needed.)
+Covered drinks are allowed.

 I.D.s must be visible at all times while in the library.
 If you’re not wearing a Mayo photo ID, please stop at the Circulation Desk.
 (Look for M. Martinez's desk.)
 Non-Mayo Clinic visitors are no longer allowed.

 Unattended items left at a computer for more than 15 minutes may be subject to removal if the computer is needed by another library patron.